vkhazin/elasticsearch-2d-courseware/content/chapter-06/FilebeatEx.md

    curl localhost:9200/_cat/indices
    ```

-10. Query the data inside the newly created index
+10. Query the data inside the newly created index, what is the end-point do you use to query a specific index?
 11. Review more [options](https://www.elastic.co/guide/en/beats/filebeat/current/elasticsearch-output.html) for elastic search output